-Research and education: We have 1,965 residents and fellows in training and 107 accredited training programs, with research funding totaling $272 million, including $108 million in federal funding.
+Cleveland Clinic has 1,923 residents and fellows in training and 110 accredited training programs, with research funding totaling $296 million.

 Cleveland Clinic serves the community by providing uncompensated health care to those in need, engaging in a broad range of medical, research, education and training programs, and supporting community health initiatives.
-In 2016, our community benefit contribution totaled $693 million.
+In 2018, our community benefit contribution totaled $1.4 billion.

 Economic and Fiscal Impact Reports